-c.
-Large Auction-related Event
+b.
+Large Event

-- 1. Frequency: 2 time per year - 2.
-Maximum number of persons: 125 - 3.
-Time of Day: 11:00 a.m. to 10:00 p.m. - dc.
-Portable restrooms facilities to be used for the Larger Auction-related event (Event type c). - ed.
-On-site kitchen to be used as a staging area for licensed caterers for Wine Release/Wine Club Events and Large Auction-related Events (Event types b & c) - fe.
+- 1. Frequency: 1 time per year

+- 2. Maximum number of persons: 50

+- 3. Time of Day: 10:00 a.m. to 10:00 p.m.

+- c.
 Tours and tasting and marketing events shall not occur upon issuance of a Red Flag Warning1 by the National Weather Service or Napa County Office of Emergency Services, or upon issuance of a Public Safety Power Shutoff (PSPS) Warning by Pacific Gas and Electric (PG&E), when such Warnings have been issued affecting any of the subject parcels of this use permit, including any parcels from which primary and secondary ingress/egress occurs.
 If Warnings are issued within Napa County, marketing events may take place only if the Project Parcels of this use permit are not located within the boundaries of the Warning order.
 If a marketing event is occurring at the time a Red Flag Warning or PSPS Warning is issued and takes effect, the event shall be terminated and all attendees and non-essential personnel shall be expeditiously directed off of the property.